UW grad Regina Friedland '17 reflects on the power of Jewish Studies at UW.

 Visiting Bethlehem on Christmas, Stroum Center Graduate Fellow Emily Gade discovers some interesting cultural commingling.

 Jenna Mark's semester in Jerusalem taught her to have no expectations and an open mind when visiting the Middle East.

 How a special book and the encouragement of a professor changed the course of his PhD research.

-Seattle Jewish community educator Beth Huppin describes how UW Jewish Studies and Prof. Deborah Lipstadt changed her vision of Jewish education.
+Seattle Jewish educator Beth Huppin describes how learning with Deborah Lipstadt and UW Jewish Studies in the 1970s changed her vision of Jewish education.